publiccodenet/about/organization/staff-and-contractors.md

 # Staff and contractors

-The staff of the Foundation for Public Code vereniging are employees that execute the work agreed on by the [general assembly](../organization/governance-model.md#general-assembly) under direction of the [Board of directors](../organization/governance-model.md#board-of-directors).
+The staff of the Foundation for Public Code Vereniging are employees that execute the work agreed on by the [general assembly](../organization/governance-model.md#general-assembly) under direction of the [board of directors](../organization/governance-model.md#board-of-directors).

 Some roles in our organization are fulfilled by contractors.
 For transparency, these are mentioned with the legal entity they bill through.